-Before I give you some tips how to go beyond what you are told and get much more attractive traffic rank for your blog, I want us to examine the importance of this metrics to the Internet Marketing and blogging World.
+Before I give you some tips how to go beyond what you are told and get a much more attractive traffic rank for your blog, I want us to examine the importance of these metrics to the Internet Marketing and blogging World.

 How important is the Alexa Traffic Rank?

 If you are blogging in any niche and care about generating income through sponsored posts and Ad space sales, achieving a much lower ranking figure should be a point of concern.
 The Alexa traffic rank has always proven to have an important influence on advertisers’ decisions to buy ad space online.